jasonsbeer/Amiga-2000-EATX/README.md

 June 4, 2021 - I have gone about as far as I can with Rev 1.0.
 I am going to take a few days to finalize the next revision.

 <img src="/Images/Green.jpg" width="250">

+June 14, 2021 - Revision 1.1 submitted for fabrication.

 ## Project Goals
 1. Enter Amiga 2000 Rev 6.2 schematics into KiCad, including all known A2000 Rev 6.x PCB updates.